Rakuten Mobile Park Miyagi: Capacity

 Mid-season in 2013, the Eagles were in first place in the Pacific League and selling out games played at Miyagi Stadium.
 To help meet fan demand, Rakuten erected two temporary seating sections in the ballpark.
 The resulting 936-seat section along the third-base line and the 1,249-seat section on the left field lawn increased Miyagi's capacity from 23,466 to 25,651.
 The seats opened to fans that September.
-However, NPB had been pushing Rakuten to increase the stadium's capacity to at least 28,000, specifically if the stadium needed to host Japan Series games, therefore Rakuten continued to add more temporary seating in early October as the postseason neared.
-Before it hosted its first Final Stage during the 2013 Climax Series, more temporary and standing seats brought the stadium's capacity to 26,965.
+However, NPB had been pushing Rakuten to increase the stadium's capacity to at least 28,000, specifically if it needed to host Japan Series games, therefore Rakuten continued to add more temporary seating in early October as the postseason neared.
+Before it hosted its first final stage during the 2013 Climax Series, more temporary and standing seats brought the stadium's capacity to 26,965.
 Finally, the addition of 1,155 standing seats before the 2013 Japan Series brought Miyagi Stadium's capacity to 28,120.

 Following the Japan Series, the temporary stands down the third-base line and in left field were dismantled.
 In the offseason, another temporary seating section was constructed in left field, bringing capacity to 25,717.
 Five months later, work was completed on new, permanent seating in the former location of the temporary stands down the third-base line.
 The 3,019-seat section pushed the stadium's capacity over 28,000 once again.
-The last large-scale renovation of Miyagi Stadium occurred in the 2015–16 offseason that dramatically increased its capacity one last time.
-The project removed the temporary stands in middle-left field that could seat approximately 4,000 spectators and instead constructed a park capable of accommodating around 7,000, bringing Rakuten Seimei Park to its current capacity of 30,502 people.
+The last large-scale renovation of the ballpark occurred in the 2015–16 offseason that dramatically increased its capacity one last time.
+The project removed the temporary stands in middle-left field that could seat approximately 4,000 spectators and instead constructed a park capable of accommodating around 7,000, bringing Miyagi Stadium to its current capacity of 30,508 people.